 Raising Films Australia Partners

 Create NSW has provided a grant of $15,000 to assist with the establishment of Raising Films Australia.
-Australian Film Television and Radio School and the Screen Diversity Inclusion Network have also pledged to work alongside WIFT NSW to support these proposed initiatives through both soft skills as well as hard resources such as venues.
+Australian Film Television and Radio School and the Screen Diversity Inclusion Network have also pledged to work alongside WIFT Australia to support these proposed initiatives through both soft skills as well as hard resources such as venues.

 What will Raising Films Australia deliver?